High order paracontrolled calculus: Details on the parabolic setting

 We recall in this section the definitions and basic properties of the space and space-time weighted H\"older spaces, with possibly negative regularity index.
 We also recall the fundamental regularization properties of the heat operator, quantified by Schauder estimates.

-Let us start recalling the following well-known facts about H\"older space on $M$, and single out a good class of weights on $M$.
+Let us start recalling the following well-known facts about H\"older space on $M$, and single out a good class of weights on the parabolic space $\mcM$.
 Given $0<\alpha\leq 1$, the classical metric H\"older space $H^\alpha$ is defined as the set of real-valued functions $f$ on $M$ with finite $H^\alpha$-norm, defined by the formula